Travis Trice: Personal

 Trice is the son of Travis Trice Sr., who played two years of basketball with Purdue and Butler.
 Trice's father is currently the head coach at his son's alma mater, Huber Heights' Wayne High School.
 On March 28, 2015, Trice Sr. led them to an Ohio High School Athletic Association (OHSAA) Division I title, with a victory over Westerville South High School.
 When he was in high school himself, growing up in Princeton, Indiana, he was one of the best point guards in the Class of 1990.
 At Butler, he would play under Barry Collier and Thad Matta, turning down offers to play with Tim Duncan at Wake Forest and for John Calipari and with Marcus Camby at Massachusetts.
 Trice Sr. declined a scholarship offer from Lute Olson at the University of Arizona primarily because superstar Khalid Reeves had accepted just before.
-His younger brother D'Mitrik Trice plays basketball for the Wisconsin Badgers men's basketball team.
+His younger brother D'Mitrik Trice played basketball for the Wisconsin Badgers men's basketball team.

 Trice Jr.'s grandfather, Bob Pritchett, competed at the same level for Vincennes University and Old Dominion.
 On April 29, 2008, Pritchett was inducted into the Old Dominion University Sports Hall of Fame.
 With the Monarchs, he scored 1,188 career points in 50 games, also breaking the school's single-game scoring record against the Richmond Professional Institute, with 67 points.
 Pritchett was brought up in Princeton, Indiana, the same city as his son-in-law, Travis Trice Sr. Trice, Jr's uncle, his mother's brother, Matt Pritchett, played left tackle at the United States Naval Academy from 2005 to 2006.
 His father's cousin, Jackie Young, is one of the most coveted high school recruits in the nation, competing for Princeton High School in Princeton, Indiana.
 She chose to play basketball for Notre Dame.